appsfire/Appsfire-iOS-SDK/README.md

 If you encounter any issues, do not hesitate to contact our happy support team at support@appsfire.com.

 ## Change Logs

+###Version 2.2.2
+**Release date** : March 20, 2014

+- Monetization is now the default feature.
+Please read our [migration note](http://docs.appsfire.com/sdk/ios/integration-reference/Upgrading/From_2,2_to_2,2,2) if you use **Engagement** features in your application.
+- Custom Sashimi's minimal size is now 30pt x 30pt (previously was 75pt x 75pt).
+- Added `forceDismissalOfModalAd`.
+You can now force the dismissal of a modal ad.

 ### Version 2.2
 **Release date**: March 11, 2014

-* New ad format: Sashimi (in-streams ads)
+- New ad format: Sashimi (in-streams ads)
-* Specify the features you are using to improve the user experience
+- Specify the features you are using to improve the user experience
-* Added support for 64-bit iOS applications
+- Added support for 64-bit iOS applications

 ### Version 2.1.1
 **Release date**: January 10, 2014

-* Workaround bug fix to prevent app crash in cases where the storeKit component is displayed in landscape-only iPhone apps
+- Workaround bug fix to prevent app crash in cases where the storeKit component is displayed in landscape-only iPhone apps
-* Improved flushing of data
+- Improved flushing of data

 ### Version 2.1.0
 **Release date**: January 2, 2014

-* New ad format: Uramaki
+- New ad format: Uramaki
-* Sushi is supporting devices in landscape
+- Sushi is supporting devices in landscape

 ### Version 2.0.2
 **Release date**: December 16, 2013

-* Fixed a bug with notification wall for landscape-only apps
+- Fixed a bug with notification wall for landscape-only apps

 ### Version 2.0.1
 **Release date**: December 5, 2013

-* Fixed a bug with the capping in monetization sdk
+- Fixed a bug with the capping in monetization sdk

 ### Version 2.0
 **Release date**: November 21, 2013

-* Monetization SDK
+- Monetization SDK
-* New, flat design for iOS 7
+- New, flat design for iOS 7